aras-p/test_exrcore_tinyexr/readme.md

   size by 0.3MB.
 - Tinyexr is smaller, but not _that much_ smaller than OpenEXR.
 And, again, it does not understand some of the compression modes (PXR24, B44, DWA, HTJ2K) and thus can't load some EXR files.
-Also seems to be about 2x slower than OpenEXR library.
+- Tinyexr seems to be about 4x slower than OpenEXR library :(